yonasayfu/SemeraAssetManger/Upcomming/Must/clearanceform.md

 6. Optional automation: auto-check-in tasks on approval
 7. Seeders + sample data

+---

+Note (current build)

+- No changes were required in the latest iteration for the clearance flow itself.
+The surrounding UI improvements (compact buttons, consistent filters) have been applied globally, so the Clearances screens inherit the updated table/button styling where applicable.

 ## Acceptance Criteria
 - Staff can view their assets and print list
 - Staff can create a clearance request prefilled with their items